jkeohan/scatterplot-workshop/module-5-adding-a-legend.md

 }
 ```

 With our container elements in place, it's time to do some data binding and add the rect and text elements.
 We're going to use additional g elements as a wrapper for both the rect and text, which provides the ability to move them both together as a group instead of each one individually.
-Scales aren't being used either so we are going to use a multiple of the index value to position the g elements along the y axis.
+Scales aren't being used either, so we are going to use a multiple of the index value to position the g elements along the y axis.

 ```
 const legendItems = legend